 - Individual preference and typing style (e.g., float vs grounding) may affect the choice.

-- Both variants are well suited for both row-staggered and matrix/ortho keyboards.
+- Both variants are well suited both for row-staggered and matrix/ortho keyboards.

 - The speed typists Viper and Sophie have achieved 220+ WPM typing test results on both variants between them.

-- TL;DR: Both good, depends on preference.
+- In sum: Both good, depends on preference.